-Our very active and dedicated Outreach Committee, chaired by Terri Donnelly, is responsible for making and distributing quilts and pillowcases to many local organizations…..and the Committee is hiring!
+Our very active and dedicated Outreach Committee is responsible for making and distributing quilts and pillowcases to many local organizations…..and the Committee is hiring!
 No pay, but lots of fun with friendly, dedicated and helpful people.

 From September through May, meetings are held on the 2nd and 4th Friday of the month at 12:30 p.m. in the Charlton Grange building.
-The next meetings are January 11th and January 25th.
-Come join us, make some new friends or meet up with some old ones.
+There are no meetings in the summer.
 We can use people with sewing machines or people to tie the quilts if you don’t want to carry a machine.

 Thanks for all you do!